-Although hearing aids (except for certain active-duty family members) and hearing services are not covered by TRICARE, US Family Health Plan members may receive a 20 percent discount on hearing aids and some hearing services with participating providers.
+Although hearing aids (except for certain active-duty family members and dependent children of former members of the Uniformed Services enrolled in USFHP) and hearing services are not covered by TRICARE, US Family Health Plan members may receive a 20 percent discount on hearing aids and some hearing services with participating providers.
 To locate a participating provider, call Member Services at 1.800.818.8589.
 Be sure to present your US Family Health Plan member ID card along with your prescription at the time of service.